 Dom Salvador - See artist discography

 Pianist Cesar Camargo Mariano and percussionist Airto Moreira led this jazzy early-'60s trio; along with bassist Humberto Claiber they glided through more of that trademark breezy jazz sound that was the complimentary backdrop to the bossa nova boom.
-This is the first of the group's three albums, packed with many bossa standards and several of Camargo's originals, as well as "Homangem A Clifford Brown," a tribute to a North American smooth jazz player whose "Blues Walk" was a popular standard in the Braz-jazz scene.
+This is the first of the group's four albums, packed with many bossa standards and several of Camargo's originals, as well as "Homangem A Clifford Brown," a tribute to a North American smooth jazz player whose "Blues Walk" was a popular standard in the Braz-jazz scene.
 As with many of these groups, Sambalanco wasn't really on a par with most U.S. jazz bands, but they have a kitschy appeal, and have a more distinctively Brazilian flair than most.
 The piano work in particular deftly hints at a greater harmonic depth than actually comes through on the album.
 Worth checking out, particularly if you are a loungecore fan, or are interested in finding out about Airto's early roots.

 Sambalanco Trio "Reencontro Com Sambalanco Trio" (Som Maior, 1965)